Archive for February, 2007

 Although we would have loved to tell more we’ve been very satisfied of the final result.

-For me it wasn’t the first time on TV, since I attended Netcafé on Telelombardia in 2003 after I won an award for Ecpc, a software for Euro coins collectors, but this time I wasn’t alone and Luca and Paolo did a great performance in front of the camera!
+For me it wasn’t the first time on TV, since I attended Netcafé on Telelombardia in 2003 after I won an award for Ecpc, a software for Euro coins collectors, but this time I wasn’t alone.

 So the message has been delivered: we have a winning product, ready for the market in a short time.